Limantepe: History

-Cultural layers

 Three important cultural layers apart from those of the classical period have been encountered at Limantepe up to the present, as well as evidence for the presence of Chalcolithic remains.

+Early Bronze Age

+The Early Bronze Age was from around 3300/3200-2000 BC in Anatolia.

 The lowest layer belongs to the Early Bronze Age and dates from the 3rd millennium B.C. onwards.
 Three phases of this layer have been excavated so far and the number of phases is expected to increase as the excavations proceed.

-Early Bronze Anatolian Trade Network
+Anatolian Trade Network

-The ancient settlement of Kastri on Syros island belongs to the Kastri culture from the early Bronze Age in Greece, dating to the period ca. 2500–2200 BC.
+Liman Tepe was part of the Anatolian Trade Network, mainly from Cilicia into Izmir region and Troy.
+Liman Tepe traded into the Aegean with the Kastri culture.
+This trade network went through the whole of Anatolia, as well as Thrace, and towards the Mesopotamia.

 This Kastri settlement, belonging to this period, shows numerous cultural connection with Limantepe.
 This was an intermediary in the trade that went from Limantepe towards the Cyclades.
+The ancient settlement of Kastri on Syros island belongs to the Kastri culture from the early Bronze Age in Greece, dating to the period ca. 2500–2200 BC.
 Kastri has a similar fortification system with horseshoe-shaped bastions as Limantepe.

 The pottery assemblage from Kastri is also very similar to that found in Limantepe and elsewhere in Anatolia at the time.
 The depas vessels, the bell-shaped cups, and incised pyxides "are entirely Anatolian in character".
 The tin bronzes are also quite similar.

-This trade network went through the whole of Anatolia, as well as Thrace, and towards the Mesopotamia.

 Evidence from this early period in Limantepe also indicates cultural ties with the nearby prehistoric sites of Tepekule, Bayraklı within the city of İzmir (which was later to form the core of "Old Smyrna") and with Panaztepe site at the mouth of the River Gediz (later Hermus during the Classical Age).
 Also there are clear connections with Cyprus.

 Middle Bronze Age

 Some of these cultural ties continued also in the Middle Bronze Age.

 The second cultural layer of Limantepe consists of five phases that belong to the Middle Bronze Age and which dates from the first half of the 2nd millennium B.C. onwards.
+Furter east, the Assyrian Trade Network spread on the Anatolian plateau.

+Late Bronze

+Hittite period

 The third layer belongs to the Late Bronze Age and covers the time period from the 14th to the 13th century B.C., roughly contemporary with the Trojan War.
 Some of the artifacts discovered from this period reflect a cultural proximity with the Mycenean culture.

-Consequently, along with remains from the Classical Age in Klazomenai, Limantepe reflects a history of 4000 years.
-It is argued that this could make Limantepe the oldest, as well as the longest inhabited center of the Aegean coast of Anatolia.
+This region would have been part of the Kingdom of Mira, a vassal of the Hittite Empire.

+Iron Age

+Ionian period

 One of the most important finds at the site was made in 2007 when a wooden merchant ship anchor dating from the 7th century B.C. and which is likely to be the oldest ever found, was discovered wedged in the sea ground during the underwater explorations of Limantepe.

+In the 6th century BC, the area was attacked by king Alyattes of Lydia.